OAuth 2.0

 scope=openid%20email

-For more details, please see OIDC standard
+For more details, please see the OIDC standard

 https://REDIRECT_URI?code=CODE&state=STATE